Planning a bathroom layout is an exciting prospect but when you look online it can be a minefield.

 What goes where?
 What’s the best place to have the various pieces of sanitary ware?
 And how do you make the most of your design?

 The fact is: Planning is everything!
-You must plan to succeed in all things in life – and your bathroom in no exception.
+You must plan to succeed in all things in life – and your bathroom layout is no exception.

 So here are five simple things to remember when planning your bathroom – and what you need to consider in the early stages.